 Update from Provost on Election

-I am writing to update you on the non-tenure track faculty unionization effort.
-As you know, a mail ballot election was held in July 2016.
-Approximately 72 percent of the eligible voters cast a ballot in the election, so I thank you for your participation in the process.
-As I reported in my messages last year, there were a number of ballots that were challenged and thus were not opened and counted.
+Colleagues – I am writing to update you on the non-tenure track faculty unionization effort.
+As you know, a mail ballot election was held in July.
+Approximately 72% of the 700 eligible voters cast a ballot in the election, so I thank you for your participation in the process.
+As I reported in my message on July 19, there were a number of ballots that were challenged and thus set aside and not counted.
 Of the ballots that were challenged, the vast majority of the challenges were made by SEIU.

-Today (May 12) the NLRB opened and counted 34 of the challenged ballots.
-The ballots that were counted today were ones that the NLRB ruled should be counted.
-The outcome of today’s count was an additional 6 votes in favor of the union and 28 votes against the union.
-Thus, currently there are a total of 229 votes in favor of the union and 219 votes against the union.
-Another 25 ballots are the subject of an appeal pending before the NLRB in Washington, D.C.
-Because the number of votes either in favor or against the union is not enough to constitute a majority of all votes, including those on appeal, the NLRB in Washington, D.C. will now determine which of the remaining 25 ballots will be counted.
-There is not a defined schedule for that to occur, so we do not know when the results will be final.
+Today the NLRB opened and counted 58 of the challenged ballots.
+The ballots that were counted were cases in which the union either withdrew its challenge or the NLRB ruled against the challenge based upon documentary evidence.
+The outcome of today’s count was an additional 13 votes in favor of the union and 45 votes against the union.
+Thus, as of today, there are a total of 223 votes in favor of the union and 191 votes against the union.
+There will now be a hearing at the NLRB beginning on August 23 to determine whether the remaining 71 challenged ballots will be counted or not based upon the NLRB’s rulings on voter eligibility.